 “Services”: the services offered, which may be booked by the User under the terms and conditions set out on the website.

 Article 16 – Access to the Functionalities

 Access to the Functionalities of the website is open to anyone browsing on the said site and is conditional on compliance herewith.
-The User is informed that they have the option of saving and printing these General Terms and Conditions of Use by using the standard functionalities of their browser or their computer.
-By using the Functionalities, the User acknowledges that it has obtained from the Service Provider all the necessary information about the Functionalities and that it accepts, unreservedly, the General Terms and Conditions of Use.
+The User is informed that he has the option of saving and printing these GTCU by using the standard functionalities of his browser or computer.
+By using the Functionalities, the User acknowledges that he has obtained from the Service Provider all the necessary information about the Functionalities and that he accepts, unreservedly, the GTCU.

-Any User undertakes, after acceptance of the General Terms and Conditions of Use, to comply with them scrupulously.
-Failure to comply with the General Terms and Conditions of Use engages the User’s liability and may entail immediate and automatic suspension, or permanent and automatic cessation of access to the website and to the associated Functionalities.
+Any User undertakes, after acceptance of the GTCU, to comply with them scrupulously.
+Failure to comply with the GTCU engages the User’s liability and may entail immediate and automatic suspension, or permanent and automatic cessation of access to the website and to the associated Functionalities.

-The User is responsible for the use they make of the information made available to them by the User in connection with the Functionalities and must take into consideration all notices featuring in these General Terms and Conditions of Use and on the website.
+The User is responsible for the use he makes of the information made available to him by the User in connection with the Functionalities and must take into consideration all notices featuring in these GTCU and on the website.

 The conditions of access to and use of the Functionalities may be changed without prior notice by the Service Provider.
 Availability of each Functionality depends on the website and a User might therefore not have access to all or part of the Functionalities below.